“George what is your biggest fear?”

 To give you some idea of how old the house was, the floor boards in the dining room were made of a tree that had since become extinct called American Chestnut.
-Gardening in the backyard, was like amateur anthropology, we would find cannon balls and other military paraphernalia from the American Revolution just a few inches below the surface.
+Gardening in the backyard, was like amateur archaeology, we would find cannon balls and other military paraphernalia from the American Revolution just a few inches below the surface.

 The house was modest but lovely.
 It was situated on a wooded half-acre lot that included a barn, where my father built an office and darkroom.
 My parents bought the property for $22,000 in 1960 after migrating first from New York City to Dobbs Ferry, New York (John Cheever country) and then on to Continental Village.